steffincodes/devlog/posts/20200614-hello-world.md

 ---
 title: Hello World
-description: "Simple Hello world markdown post"
+excerpt: "Simple Hello world markdown post"
+favicon: 👋
 tags: hello
 ---
-# Hello World :)

 This is a sample post.
 Will update later when I have time :)